Software Tools / Diagnostics

 DISCLAIMER: This is Tom in Tech Support's personal website; therefore, any and all recommendations for products and services are solely his personal opinion.
 Although Tom is employed by Siemens, no endorsement by Siemens is intended or implied.

-There are two absolutely essential tools every home computer running Microsoft Windows needs: Virus Protection and Malware Protection.
+Additionally, there are two absolutely essential tools every home computer running Microsoft Windows needs: Virus Protection and Malware Protection.
 These programs not only need to be installed and updated regularly, each needs to run at least once a week.

 CCleaner is another great freebie.
 It "takes out the trash" by deleting cookies, removing your browsing history, emptying the Recycle Bin, and purging the system of many other unwanted files.
 I run it everyday before shutting down my computer.
 A clean PC is a healthy PC.